 A recommends that for children over nine months old, only a handful of essential oils should be used with a dilution of 1.25%.
 Most essential oils are not safe for use in children under five years of age.
 Because essential oils don't usually contain accurate warning labels about babies, it's hard for parents to know which oils may have contraindications or carry the risk of side effects.
-This means you can slowly introduce essential oils once your baby is at least three months old.
-Remember to always keep your diffuser out of reach of small hands.Here is a list of 12 essential oils you can use for your baby after consulting your healthcare provider: Mandarin oil, Sandalwood EO, Tea Tree Oil, Rose Otto, Cedarwood EO, Palmarosa EO, Bergamot EO, Neroli EO, Geranium EO, Cinnamon (Bark and Leaf) EO, Lemongrass EO and Cumin EO.
+This means you can slowly introduce essential oils once your baby is at least three months old, but always keep your diffuser out of reach of small hands.Here is a list of 12 essential oils that can be used for your baby after consulting your healthcare provider: Mandarin oil, Sandalwood EO, Tea Tree Oil, Rose Otto, Cedarwood EO, Palmarosa EO, Bergamot EO, Neroli EO, Geranium EO, Cinnamon (Bark and Leaf) EO, Lemongrass EO and Cumin EO.

 Its deep, woody scent relaxes the body and mind and inhaling it could relieve insomnia and anxiety.
-You can diffuse cedarwood oil for babies since its topical use is generally not recommended.Palmarosa EO has a refreshing floral scent, providing a relaxing sensation.
-It has astringent, antibacterial and antioxidant properties, so its use is common for skin care (1) You can use palmarosa oil for babies older than six months.
-Diffusion is a more suitable option than a topical application.Bergamot essential oil is known for its antiseptic and anti-inflammatory effects.
+You can diffuse cedarwood oil for babies since its topical use is generally not recommended.Palmarosa EO has a refreshing floral scent providing a relaxing sensation.
+It has astringent, antibacterial and antioxidant properties so its use is common for skin care.
+You can use palmarosa oil for babies older than six months but diffusion is a more suitable option than a topical application.Bergamot essential oil is known for its antiseptic and anti-inflammatory effects.

-In aromatherapy, it is considered useful for reducing anxiety and stress.
-Topical use and diffusion of bergamot oil is generally safe for infants older than six months (2).Neroli essential oil has soothing and soothing effects that can relax the irritated baby.
-The diffusion of neroli oil relieves symptoms of anxiety, pain and inflammation (1.
-It also has antioxidant and antibacterial properties, which can promote baby's skin health.The diffusion of geranium essential oil relaxes the mind and reduces anxiety.
+In aromatherapy it is considered useful for reducing anxiety and stress.
+Topical use and diffusion of bergamot oil is generally safe for infants older than six months.Neroli essential oil has soothing and soothing effects that can relax the irritated baby.
+The diffusion of neroli oil relieves symptoms of anxiety, pain and inflammation.
+It also has antioxidant and antibacterial properties which can promote baby's skin health.The diffusion of geranium essential oil relaxes the mind and reduces anxiety.